-A typical Verasset service engagement entails conducting a physical inventory, tagging assets, capturing information and reconciling the installed assets to financial records such as a fixed asset register.
+A typical Verasset service engagement entails conducting a physical inventory of fixed assets, asset tagging, capturing information, and reconciling the installed fixed assets to financial records such as a fixed asset register.

 We begin by thoroughly planning the project.
 Our project planning encompasses many elements specific to the physical counting activity such as scripting data collection and establishing schedules to name a few.